 Tips for staying active in hospital

-Make sure you can reach the call bell beside your bed and use it to call for help.
+- Make sure you can reach the nursing call bell beside your bed and use it to call for help.

-If you need assistance with moving or walking, call for help before you try to get of bed.
+- If you need assistance with moving or walking, call for help before you try to get out of bed.

 For activities such as showering, getting dressed, eating your meals or walking to the toilet, you may need staff assistance or supervision.
 Feel confident about asking for help.
 Hospital staff are there to help you with these things.